 The key elements of the Company's compensation program consist of fixed compensation in the form of base salary, and the discretion to award variable compensation in the forms of incentive cash compensation and equity awards.
 The Compensation Committee's policies with respect to each of these elements are discussed below.
-In addition, while the elements of compensation described below are considered separately, the Compensation Committee takes into account the full compensation package offered by the Company to the individual, including pension benefits, insurance and other benefits, as well as the programs described below.
-Due to the inability to determine how the Company's common stock will be impacted by the implementation of the POR, the Company has not granted equity-based incentive compensation during the pendency of the Company's chapter 11 case.
+In addition, while the elements of compensation described below are considered separately, the Compensation Committee takes into account the full compensation package offered by the Company to the individual, including insurance and other benefits, as well as the programs described below.